 What advice would you give to young women looking to become entrepreneurs?

-My advice would be to have their own identity and career path, as well as being an expert and have great knowledge in what you’re going into.
+My advice would be to have their own identity and career path, as well as being an expert and having great knowledge in what you’re going into.
 Tenacity goes a very long way.
 As entrepreneurs, we have the highest highs and the lowest lows, and your tenacity will get you through these things.

 Along with consistency, remember that it’s going to be a long, hard, rocky road, once their vision is clear and they know what they want to do.
 Also, I can’t stress this point enough, but it is so important to have a mentor or mentors.
 You need to have industry experts around you, especially when it comes to offering you free advice.
 You’ll have to self-learn, always be curious, and learn to teach yourself too.
 Understanding every part of the business is critical as well as being very knowledgable.